arunmudhaliar/gearsdk/docs/sphinx/source/reads/qtimer_read.rst

 qtimer.hpp and qtimer.cpp
 ==========================

-The `qtimer` and `qtimer_sceduler` classes are designed for managing and scheduling timers using the `libev` event loop.
-The `qtimer` class represents a single timer, while the `qtimer_sceduler` class handles the scheduling and management of multiple timers.
+The `qtimer` and `qtimer_scheduler` classes are designed for managing and scheduling timers using the `libev` event loop.
+The `qtimer` class represents a single timer, while the `qtimer_scheduler` class handles the scheduling and management of multiple timers.

 **Header File: `qtimer.hpp`**

-The header file defines two classes: `qtimer` and `qtimer_sceduler`.
+The header file defines two classes: `qtimer` and `qtimer_scheduler`.

 **Class: `qtimer`**